asuh/sage-starter/README.md

 ### Install gulp and Bower

 Building the theme requires [node.js](http://nodejs.org/download/).
-We recommend you update to the latest version of npm: `npm install -g npm@latest`.
+For best results, update to the latest version of npm: `npm install -g npm@latest` or use your favorite package manager like [Homebrew](https://brew.sh/).

 From the command line: